akhalizev/figma-variable-exporter/README.md

 2. Run the plugin from **Plugins > Development > Variable exporter**
 3. Preview your variables in the plugin UI
 4. Configure export options in the Settings tab if needed
-5. Click "Export Variables" to download a JSON file
+5. Click "Export Variables" to download a JSON or SCSS file

 ## Export Format